Knee Pain – What you need to know

 Self-care: Follow the RICE method – Rest, Ice, Compression, Elevation.
 Being overweight can put pressure on the knees.
 In addition, avoid carrying heavy loads of weight that can worsen pain.

 Medically diagnosed: In case of an internal injury, the doctor may recommend certain tests or imaging.

-Specialists: For other concerns, you can contact a physician or orthopaedist.
-At mfine, you will receive a holistic treatment specially created for your symptomatology.
+Specialists: For other concerns, you can contact a top physician or orthopedist near you using the mfine app.
+Our experts will provide a holistic treatment specially created for your symptoms.